 Today’s labour market is like the Sea of Galilee.
 Technology-driven dislocation and globalizations are major challenges.
 It requires Alternate Plan just in case the skills become momentarily unhelpful just as the fishermen saw themselves nearly imperiled in a sea.

 We can’t out-plan all career storms.
 That calls for the need of a higher mentor?
 Or alternatively, what is your alternate plan?
 You need to have the capacity to “hear” that Peace be Still in case a storm comes.
 The disciples were in the right company.
-You need to make sure you have one as you juggle the challenges of building careers in the 21st century.
+You need to make sure you have one as you juggle the challenges of building careers in the 21st century.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).